Aiden-Peace300/c0723-code-solutions/command-line-basics/command-line-basics-quiz-notes.md

 - `mkdir` (MEANING: make directory) mkdir is used when you would like to create a directory from the CLI (Command line interface).

-- `mv` (MEANING: Move) mv is used when you want to moves files and directories from one directory to another or renames a file or directory
+- `mv` (MEANING: Move) mv is used when you want to moves files and directories from one directory to another or renames a file or directory (REWRITING THE $PATH)

 - `rm` (MEANING: remove) rm is used when you would like to remove files, or directories from the CLI